Tonet, Wisconsin: History

-Initally when it was established as a community, the place was known as Martinsville, after St. Martin's church.
+Initially when it was established as a community, the place was known as Martinsville, after St. Martin's church.
+Prior to this it was referred to in letters as "Aux Flamands."

 The proposed post office in 1887 was supposed to be Jonet, after Peter Jonet the first postmaster.
 However the clerk in charge of postmaster appointments department mistook the J for a T.